Attacus atlas: Eggs

 Atlas moths lay a number of spherical eggs, 2.5 mm in diameter, on the undersides of the leaves of food plants.

 Larva

 After approximately two weeks, dusty-green caterpillars hatch and feed on their egg-shell, and then the foliage of citrus, cinnamon, guava, and evergreen trees.
 The caterpillars can grow to 11.5 cm in length and 2.5 cm in thickness.
 They have white, waxy, fleshy spines along their backs, which become more prominent at later instars.
 On the last abdominal segment beside the prolegs, there is a large green spot surrounded by an orange ring.

+Development takes place over six larval instars, with the first instar ranging from 4–5 days, the second from 8–10 days, and third between 13 & 14 days.
+The fourth, fifth and sixth instars last 10–11 days, 12–13 days, and 14–15 days, respectively.

 Pupa

 After reaching a length of about 11.5 cm, the caterpillars pupate.
 They spin a 7–8 cm long papery cocoon interwoven with desiccated leaves and attach it to a twig using a strand of silk.
 The adult moths emerge from the cocoon after approximately four weeks depending on environmental factors.